computational-medicine/BMED360-2021/prog4comp-SL-HPL/README.md

 *) only `NumPy`, `Matplotlib`, `IPython`, and `SymPy` (symbolic mathematics) are required

+You will frequently also need `SciTools` (https://github.com/hplgit/scitools) - a Python package containing lots of useful tools for scientific computing in Python.

 ***

 Trying to convert selected .py files to .ipynb using [ipynb-py-convert](https://github.com/kiwi0fruit/ipynb-py-convert)